Home #3

 Ayahuasca

-We examined ceremonial ayahuasca use in a group of women refugees and immigrants from the Middle East and North Africa.
+Our longitudinal study of ceremonial ayahuasca use was the world’s first study to examine health outcomes of ceremonial ayahuasca in a group of women refugees and immigrants from the Middle East and North Africa.

 Cannabis

-We partner with the Realm of Caring Foundation.
-Our online survey study examines the health effects of medicinal cannabis.
+We proudly partner with the Realm of Caring Foundation to examine the health outcomes of cannabis.
+Our observational research registry is the world’s largest registry of the health effects of medicinal cannabis use.

 Questions & Answers